Funded Partners

 Mon, Tues, Thurs & Fri, 10am – 5pm

-Provides confidential counseling services to women and families involved in unplanned pregnancies.
-Also provides pregnancy tests, pregnancy options information, Prenatal and Parenting classes, mentoring, abortion recovery counseling, maternity clothes, diapers, formula and infant material assistance.
+Provides compassionate and confidential counseling services to women and families involved in unplanned pregnancies.
+Also provides pregnancy tests, pregnancy options information, Prenatal and Parenting classes, mentoring, abortion recovery counseling, maternity clothes, diapers, formula, and other infant necessities.

 HomeSafe